The Testing of Luther Albright

-The Testing of Luther Albright is the debut novel by MacKenzie Bezos (who in 2019 changed her name to MacKenzie Scott), published in 2005 by Fourth Estate, an imprint of HarperCollins.
+The Testing of Luther Albright is the debut novel by MacKenzie Bezos, published in 2005 by Fourth Estate, an imprint of HarperCollins.

 Plot

 Luther Albright is a civil engineer who designs dams in Sacramento, California.
 He lives with his wife, Liz, and teenage son, Elliott, in a house that he built.
 Luther is emotionally reserved with no friends, and the novel traces how this alienates him from his wife and child over the course of Elliott's coming of age.

 At the beginning of the novel, an earthquake hits Sacramento while Luther and Elliott spend the summer remodelling the attic.
 Elliott is entering adolescence, and this project marks a symbolic shift in their relationship.
 Luther notices that he has started to grow facial hair, and gives Elliott the reins to build and install the plumbing for a new bathroom independently.
 Elliott starts to test Luther's emotional boundaries, beginning with haphazardly operating power tools.

 Elliott chooses Luther's father as his subject for a biography he has to write at school.
 Throughout their projects, Elliott questions Luther about what his own father was like, and Luther routinely evades these questions.
 Luther interprets this as Elliott challenging him, and the questions continue throughout the novel.

 Luther leaves a shaving set by the sink for Elliott, and the next morning, Elliott comes downstairs completely bald.
 This shocks Luther and Liz, but they don't react.
 Around this time, Liz expresses that she worries what she and Luther will talk about once Elliott moves out, and that one day she might realize that she "doesn't know that she doesn't know [Luther]".
 At work, Luther is given a prestigious corner office, with rumors of a promotion.
 This frustrates Luther's workplace rival, Belsky.

 Luther and Liz are woken one night to the sound of a girl from Elliott's high school calling to him from their yard, and Elliott telling her to leave.
 Liz invites the girl in, and Luther convinces Elliott to come downstairs to talk to her.
 Luther and Elliott walk in to see the girl giving Liz a bolder, shorter haircut, and the parents leave the teenagers to talk.
 The girl eventually becomes Elliott's first girlfriend.